viamrobotics/docs/docs/services/navigation/_index.md

 **Parameters:**

-- `point`[(navigation.GeoPoint)](https://python.viam.dev/autoapi/viam/services/navigation/index.html#viam.services.navigation.GeoPoint): The current location of the robot in the navigation service, represented in a `GeoPoint` with latitude (lat) and longitude (lng) values.
+- `point`[(navigation.GeoPoint)](https://python.viam.dev/autoapi/viam/services/navigation/index.html#viam.services.navigation.GeoPoint): The current location of the robot in the navigation service, represented in a `GeoPoint` with latitude and longitude values.
 - `timeout` [(Optional\[float\])](https://docs.python.org/library/typing.html#typing.Optional): An option to set how long to wait (in seconds) before calling a time-out and closing the underlying RPC call.

 **Returns:**